Customer portal development: self-service applications for your clients

 Customer-facing authentication is different from internal authentication.
 Internal users are provisioned by an administrator.
 External users need to register themselves, verify their email, reset forgotten passwords, and potentially connect via their employer's single sign-on (SSO) provider.

 For web-based sessions, Laravel's built-in session authentication handles login, logout, and "remember me" functionality.
 For API access (mobile apps, third-party integrations), Laravel Sanctum issues scoped API tokens that can be revoked individually.
-For B2B clients whose IT departments require SSO, SAML or OpenID Connect integration lets their employees log in with corporate credentials.
+For B2B clients whose IT departments require SSO, SAML 2.0 or OpenID Connect (OIDC) integration lets their employees log in with corporate credentials via an identity provider like Auth0 or Okta.
+SAML 2.0 is an independent protocol with its own XML-based assertion format, while OIDC builds on top of OAuth 2.0 to add an identity layer.
+In both cases, the portal acts as the relying party (or service provider in SAML terminology).

 Registration flows need email verification to prevent fake accounts.
 Password reset must use time-limited, single-use tokens.
 Login pages need brute-force protection: rate limiting by IP and account, with exponential backoff after repeated failures.